 Needless to say, trying these meditation techniques was an exercise in futility – at least for me.

 I found my first meditative experience at my art table – the act of painting, of creating, helped me to lose my sense of myself, of time, of place…But I didn’t always achieve this state of flow.
 Having experienced it a few times, though, I wanted more of this feeling of timelessness.

 Now that I knew what I was looking for, the Universe led me to some excellent meditation teachers.
 Through a collection of guided meditation sessions, I finally started to connect with myself; to understand my blocks; and to grow in serenity.
 Soon, this inner tranquility started permeating my life – I was able to take work-related stress in my stride, my expectations and demands from the husband mellowed, and my monkey mind calmed down, somewhat!
 And as I connected in with myself, my fears, self-doubt, and anxieties started reducing.

 There’s a lot of healing power in meditation, and I believe one can only taste it through experience.
 So why don’t you take out some time for yourself and try some guided meditations?
-You can try one of the meditations from this site or from Jessica Snow – though she offers a paid subscription service, she has a free meditation available to stream each month.
+I really like some of the meditations offered by Jessica Snow – though she offers a paid subscription service, she has a free meditation available to stream each month.